 Graff Finishes

-The standard is polished chrome, of course, but faucets are also available in several nickels, including Steelnox® (a satin nickel or stainless steel look-alike) and several bronzes, as well as two blacks, a white, several golds and brasses, two onyxes, and a gray finish the company calls Gunmetal, which comes in two flavors, plain and distressed (although Gunmetal Distressed may have been discontinued).
+The standard is polished chrome, of course, but faucets are also available in several nickels, including Steelnox® (a satin nickel or stainless steel look-alike) and several bronzes, as well as two blacks, a white, several golds and brasses, two onyxes, and a gray finish the company calls Gunmetal, which comes in two flavors, plain and distressed (although Distressed Gunmetal may one of those discontinued finishes).

 A few finishes are special orders and may take up to eight weeks to deliver.
-Some, but not all, finishes other than chrome, raise the price of the faucet.
-A 24k gold finish, which really is pure gold, is likely to more than double the price.
+Some, but not all, finishes other than chrome will raise the price of the faucet.
+A 24k gold finish, pure, unalloyed gold, is likely to more than double the price.

-Grraff has changed the name of two finishes: Bushed Rustic Bronze and Polished Rustic Bronze are now Brushed and Polished Tuscany Bronze – a change likely to cause some confusion until the company's warranty is amended to reflect the new names (See more below).
+Graff has changed the names of two finishes: Bushed Rustic Bronze and Polished Rustic Bronze are now Brushed and Polished Tuscan Bronze, a change likely to cause some confusion until the company's warranty is amended to reflect the new names.

-Some faucets like the Segovia kitchen faucet, are available in a for novel and interesting effects.
-Evidently, any Graff finish can be combined with any other Graff finish to produce a split finish although a few combinations would be incredibly ugly.
-Faicets in two collections, Mod+ and Vignola can be trimmed in an immitation marble.
+Some faucets, like the Segovia kitchen faucet, are available in a for novel and interesting effects.
+Evidently, any Graff finish can be combined with any other Graff finish to produce a split finish, although a few combinations would be incredibly ugly.
+Faicets in two collections, Mod+ and Vignola, can be trimmed in marble for very interesting effects.

 Most, if not all, split finishes are special orders.
 We did not count split finishes in the total.
-Had we done so, we would be looking about 1,400 total finishes and finish combinations.
+Had we done so, we would be looking at over 800 total finishes and finish combinations, not including the marble trim options.

 Safe to say that the company probably has at least one finish or finish combination to suit any decor.